Svalbard rock ptarmigan

 Consequences

-The Svalbard rock ptarmigan may be vulnerable to changes in climate because it can lose out in the competition for important grazing plants with growing populations of geese.
-Ptarmigan may also be exposed to a mismatch between the phenological development of their grazing plant, alpine bistort, and the timing of the hatching of their chicks.
+The Svalbard rock ptarmigan may be vulnerable for climate changes if they are exposed to a mismatch between the phenological development of their grazing plant, alpine bistort, and the timing of the hatching of their chicks.

 Predation pressure from the Arctic fox depends on the development in the geese and reindeer populations.
 This is related to the climate.
 We have shown that the winter climate in Svalbard, with periods of mild weather in winter with precipitation as rain, synchronises the entire community of herbivores in Svalbard – ptarmigan, reindeer and sibling vole.
 Vegetation covered with ice results in higher mortality and poorer production of offspring, due to less food being available.
 The reduction in the populations of the three herbivores is perfectly synchronised and coincides with the rainy winters.

-The results of the model analyses show that there are many factors that influence the population development of Svalbard rock ptarmigan.
+The results of the model analyses show that there are many factors that influence the population development of Svalbard rock ptarmigan (Marolla et al. 2021).
 These may include the negative effects of heavy precipitation in the summer and increasing access to reindeer carcasses in winter.
 Many of the effect estimates are admittedly weak and currently uncertain (not statistically significant).
-This may partly be due to the fact that a monitoring series of less than 20 years is relatively short for detecting cause and effect.
-The analysis results must also be assessed in the context that climate change is so far quite moderate compared to the expectations for the relatively near future.
+The analysis results must be assessed in the context that climate change is so far quite moderate compared to the expectations for the relatively near future.
 Today’s models are not able to predict the effect of these future changes.

 About the monitoring